redshifttt/scrotplus/README.md

 * `xclip`

 ### Note:
-* As far as i'm aware it doesnt work on *BSD or macOS
+* As far as i'm aware it doesn't work on *BSD or macOS